 * Week 4: Bernoulli, hydrostatics, Boussinesq

-* Week 4 – 10: Problem vignettes (Bernoulli, Blazius boundary layer, Plane-Couette flow, wind driven flow on a lake, lubrication problem, gravity current, horizontal convection, Raleigh Bernard, lift/drag, instability, etc.)
+* Week 8-9: Problem vignettes (gravity current, horizontal convection, Raleigh Bernard, instability, etc.)

 credit & homework:

 Participation in class and problem sessions is critical as we expect you to become proficient at problem solving and intuitive reasoning.
 While many of the assignments, mini-labs, and participation are not directly graded, a lack of engagement and understanding will be evident during the final exam.
 Grades will be based on homework (not graded but must participate in problem sessions, turn in homework, and make your own corrections, 20%), mid-term (20%), and an oral final exam (60%).

 Fluid Mechanics by Kundu & Cohen, Academic Press (3rd, 4th, 5th or 6th edition)

 The 5th edition, with one more coauthor Dowling is now available online

 Additional optional textbooks:

 Introduction to Fluid Mechanics, G. K. Batchelor, Cambridge University Press.

 Fluid Mechanics, Lev D. Landau and Evgeny M. Lifschitz, 1959, Pergamon Press.